-- Liaise with Senior Executive Board/ Governors to inform of issues and/or ongoing enquiries related to Safeguarding and Prevent - Liaise and work with the People and Talent team when concerns are linked to staff who are also Babington Apprentices - As required liaise with "case manager" and the Designated Safeguarding Lead at the Local Authority for child protection concerns on all cases which concern a Staff Member. - Lead on the DSO team, ensuring DSOs receive the right support when dealing with complicated cases and ensure they have full debrief and ongoing support themselves if required - Liaise with staff on matters of safety and safeguarding when deciding whether to make a referral by liaising with relevant external agencies. - Act as a source of support, advice and expertise for staff. - Link with Local Children's and Adult's Safeguarding Boards - Work with trainers and tutors to ensure Learner Protection File are transferred to new College, Training Provider or other support services - Availability by email, telephone or in person where required to deal with any incidents.
+- Liaise with Senior Executive Board/ Governors to inform of issues and/or ongoing enquiries related to Safeguarding and Prevent - Liaise and work with the People and Talent team when concerns are linked to staff who are also Babington Apprentices - Ensure that we have effective IT services, filtering, and monitoring and a detailed annual audit. - As required liaise with "case manager" and the Designated Safeguarding Lead at the Local Authority for child protection concerns on all cases which concern a Staff Member. - Lead on the DSO team, ensuring DSOs receive the right support when dealing with complicated cases and ensure they have full debrief and ongoing support themselves if required - Liaise with staff on matters of safety and safeguarding when deciding whether to make a referral by liaising with relevant external agencies.

-Continue to develop and raise awareness
+- Act as a source of support, advice and expertise for staff. - Link with Local Children's and Adult's Safeguarding Boards - Work with trainers and tutors to ensure Learner Protection File are transferred to new College, Training Provider or other support services. - Availability by email, telephone or in person where required to deal with any incidents.

-- Ensure open and listening culture. - Alert to specific learner in need, SEN, Young Carers and "Looked after Children" - Understand the assessment process for providing early help and intervention, through locally agreed common and shared assessment process (Safeguarding Children Partnerships).
+Continue to develop and raise awareness.

-- Have working knowledge of Safeguarding Children Partnerships. - Understand Prevent Duty, providing advice and support to staff. - Develop staff awareness of and adherence to policies and processes. - Keep detailed, accurate, secure written records of concerns and referrals.
+- Ensure open and listening culture. - Alert to specific learner in need, SEN, Young Carers and "Looked after Children". - Understand the assessment process for providing early help and intervention, through locally agreed common and shared assessment process (Safeguarding Children Partnerships). - Have working knowledge of Safeguarding Children Partnerships. - Understand Prevent Duty, providing advice and support to staff. - Develop staff awareness of and adherence to policies and processes. - Keep detailed, accurate, secure written records of concerns and referrals.